-The Company has five operating segments in total.
-The Company's CEO continues to function as the CODM.
+The Company had five operating segments that existed prior to the third quarter of fiscal year 2017 and currently has four.
+The Company's CEO functions as the CODM.
 The Company's CODM makes operating decisions and assesses performance based on these operating segments.
-Four of the operating segments: Protection Products; Power and High Reliability Products; Signal Integrity Products; and Wireless and Sensing Products, all have similar economic characteristics and have been aggregated into one reportable segment identified in the table below as the "Semiconductor Products Group".
-The remaining operating segment, the Systems Innovation Group, cannot be aggregated with the other operating segments and does not meet the thresholds for a separate reportable segment as defined by the guidance regarding segment disclosure.
-Therefore, the Company has classified it as "All others" in the tables below.
-The Company's assets are commingled among the various reporting units and the CODM does not use that information in making operating decisions or assessing performance.
-Therefore, the Company has not included asset information by segment below.
+The four operating segments: Protection Products Group, Power and High Reliability Products Group, Signal Integrity Products Group, and Wireless and Sensing Products Group, all have similar economic characteristics and have been aggregated into one reportable segment identified in the table below as the "Semiconductor Products Group".